wp-plugins/rss-import/readme.txt

 Import and display Feeds in your blog, use PHP in your templates or the Shortcode in posts and pages.

 == Description ==
 Import and display Feeds in your blog, use PHP, a Widget or the Shortcode.
-The plugin uses the standards of WordPress, non extra library is used; uses [MagpieRSS](http://magpierss.sourceforge.net/) or [SimplePie](http://simplepie.org/) (both part of standart wordpress) to parse feeds.
+The plugin uses the standards of WordPress, non extra library is used; Uses [MagpieRSS](http://magpierss.sourceforge.net/) or [SimplePie](http://simplepie.org/) (both part of wordpress) to parse feeds.

 Use following code within a PHP-Plugin or in a template, example `sidebar.php` or `single.php`, for WordPress: